Welcome from the Vice President for Technical Activities

 - Adaptive Dynamic Programming and Reinforcement Learning

-(ii) Application-oriented TCs deal with applications of CI technologies.
-They are TCs on:
+2. Application-oriented TCs dealing with applications of CI technologies:

-(iii) Incubator TCs identify and nurture new CI technologies and new areas for CI applications.
-They are TCs on:
+3. Incubator TCs trying to identify and nurture new CI technologies and new areas for CI applications:

-In addition, we have the Standards Committee, dealing with standards, data sets, and software of interest to people working in CI, and the Strategic Planning Sub-Committee which hosts the task force on Ethical and Social Implications of Computational Intelligence.
+The Technical Activities Committee also includes the Standards Committee, dealing with standards, data sets, and software of interest to people working in CI, and the Strategic Planning Sub-Committee, which hosts the task force on Ethical and Social Implications of Computational Intelligence.
+The overall structure is completed by the TFs that are grouped under the different TCsand are focused on more specific areas of CI.

 Vice President for Technical Activities